iotaledger/IOTA-2.0-Research-Specifications/4A- Value Tangle Protocol.md

 # Preliminaries
 ## Parameters, lists, and functions
 The following are parameters.
 * `d` Estimation of network delay ~5 seconds.
-We assume all messages arrive at most nodes in this time.
+We assume all messages arrive at almost all  nodes in this time.
 * `c` FCoB parameter ~d.
 * `D` Gratuitous network delay~5 minutes.
-We assume all messages are delivered within this time.
+We assume all messages are delivered to all nodes within this time.
 This parameter is also used in the message tangle.
 * `w` window~30 minutes.
 Require `w>2D`.
 This parameter is also used in the message tangle.
 * `DeltaValue` max difference in consecutive timestamps.
 Require `DeltaValue>w+D`.
 This parameter is similar to `Delta` on the message tangle.
 * `epoch` is the length of time of each index.
 * `correctionCheckTime` the time till the correction check
 * `theta` confidence level of grade 3 finality for messages.
 * `T` time for grade 4 finality
 * `snapShotTimeValue` Age of a transaction when snapshotted.
-Require `snapSshotTimeValue>DeltaValue+w+2D` This parameter is similar to `snapShotTime` on the message tangle, alathough this parameter is global: it must be the same for all nodes.
+Require `snapSshotTimeValue>DeltaValue+w+2D` This parameter is similar to `snapShotTime` on the message tangle, although this parameter is global: it must be the same for all nodes.

 The following are lists.